casco/Panoptes4Cientopolis/README.md

 Open a browser and go to http://your-server-ip:3000/ .
 You get a login screen.
 Use the admin account (zooniverse\_admin) and the password you set.
 If you can login, it means it is working.
 There is not much to do there.

 #Point the Panoptes-Front-End to your server
-Open the file Panoptes-Front-End/app/api/config.coffee in your favorite editor.
+ssh to your server and open the file Panoptes-Front-End/app/api/config.coffee in your favorite editor.

 Replace the IP address inall three occurrences of "cientopolis: 'http://192.168.0.109:3000'" with the IP address of your Panoptes server